adugyan/IBM-Master-The-Mainframe/README.md

 # IBM-zos-Assembler

-Collection of zos Assembler programs written for practice or as part of the IBM master the mainfram competition 2020.
+Collection of z/os Assembler programs written for practice or as part of the IBM master the mainframe competition 2020.